Welcome to Your Grand Rapids Summer Guide for 2019

 Check out a backpack for a specially themed hiking experience at Blandford Nature Center.

-Try to guess where the planes are headed off to as you watch flights depart and arrive from the Gerald R. Ford Airport Viewing Park.
+Try to guess where the planes are headed as you watch flights depart and arrive from the Gerald R. Ford Airport Viewing Park.

 Leap down the dune climb at Tunnel Park in Holland.

 Dance to the music of an Amsterdam Street Organ at Windmill Island Gardens.

 Fill a basket with a favorite berry from a U-Pick Farm.